Cellular Release Therapy® (CRT) – Understanding more about this powerful therapy.

-Cellular Release Therapy® is a powerful technique used to release and clear all unresolved events, feelings, beliefs, habits, patterns, blame and punishment of yourself and others from any event that has occurred in a person’s life, no matter when that/those events occurred.
-Whether or not you can consciously remember an event is actually not important.
-CRT® enables you to access and work with the subconscious mind which holds all of the memories from all life events whether you consciously remember them or not.
+Cellular Release Therapy® or CRT, is a powerful and highly efficient and effective technique that uses hypnosis (a deeply relaxed state) to release and clear trauma.
+Trauma can include any and all unresolved events, feelings, beliefs, habits and patterns of thinking.
+Through CRT, it’s residual reactivity or charge can be released from the mind and body.
+Whether or not you can consciously remember an event is actually not important because CRT enables you to access and work with the subconscious mind, where all of the memories from all life events are held.

 What is involved in a session?